Skip to main content

 • Learning from top national and international practitioners

-• In-house TV & radio studio
+• TV studio with state-of-the-art equipment

 • Learning journalistic know-how to complement previous specialized training